-- The Kinship Care Program served 190 caregivers and 338 children, providing them with case management services. - Over the last seven years, the program has successfully diverted over 97% of participants from the formalized child welfare system. - Provided 27 families with legal services - Kids Central's Kinship Program assisted 145 families with ACCESS Florida Benefits. - Throughout the five county area, 123 relative caregivers graduated from support groups. - The Kinship Program supported families with assistance for Thanksgiving, Christmas, and back-to-school. - The Kinship Program raised over \$27,000 in cash and in-kind donations. - 134 children had Halloween costumes donated, 30 families were given Thanksgiving baskets and 311 relative caregivers and children attended the Christmas Party during which 106 children received gifts during Christmas.
+- The Kinship Care Program served 325 caregivers and 455 children, providing them with case management services - Over the last seven (7) years, the program has successfully diverted over 97% of participants from the formalized child welfare system - Provided 20 families with legal services - Kids Central's Kinship Program assisted 107 families with ACCESS Florida Benefits - Throughout the five-county area, 78 relative caregivers graduated from support groups - The Kinship Program supported families with assistance for Thanksgiving, Christmas and backto-school - The Kinship Program raised over \$18,500 in cash and in-kind donations

-Continuous Quality Improvement for Kinship:
+CQI for Kinship:

-The Kinship program staff participate in the Council on Accreditation (COA) peer review process.
-The Kinship Supervisor provides one-on-one supervision of cases.
-The Kinship Program is a COA accredited program.
-Therefore, it adheres to the COA standards and goes through the reaccreditation and audit process.
+The Kinship participates in the peer review process.
+The Kinship Supervisor provides one on one supervision of cases.
+The Kinship Program is a COA accredited program, therefore it adheres to the COA standards and goes through reaccreditation and audit processes.

-Section IV: Diversion
+Section IV: Family Preservation